Exergist/Adafruit-MacroPad-RP2040/README.md

 </details>

 ## Notes
-* The ATEN CS62KM does not support media keys, so rotating the MacroPad encoder when it is connected to the CS62KM does not change the PC volume
 * My MacroPad RP2040 was ordered through [Adafruit](https://www.adafruit.com/product/5128) in December 2021
 * Additional MacroPad RP2040 resources may be found on [Adafruit's website](https://learn.adafruit.com/adafruit-macropad-rp2040)
 * Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus)